 One of the area's most awe-inspiring natural attractions is the Abercrombie Caves.
 Enter the limestone caves through the Archway, the largest natural arch in the Southern Hemisphere.
 Join a tour and explore this thrilling underworld full of marble, stalagmites, stalactites, suspension bridges and more.

-Wine aficionados will head to Bathurst to make the most of the region’s cool climate wines at cellar doors such as Vale Creek Wines, the annual Winter Winery Wander in June and the National Cool Climate Wine Show in October.
-Craft beer fans will make a beeline for Two Heads Brewing and Fish River Valley Brewing.
+Wine aficionados will head to Bathurst to make the most of the region’s cool-climate wines at cellar doors such as Vale Creek Wines, the annual Winter Winery Wander in June and the National Cool Climate Wine Show in October.
+Craft beer fans will make a beeline for Fish River Valley Brewing.

-The Bathurst area is just over three hours’ drive from Sydney and 3hr 30min from Canberra.
-You can also catch the train direct from Sydney daily and the journey takes around four hours.
-Or fly into Bathurst Airport and hire a car to explore the region.
+The Bathurst area is just over a 3hr drive from Sydney and 3hr 30min from Canberra.
+You can also catch the train direct from Sydney daily, which takes around four hours, and hire a car to explore the region.